Visionary Organizing for Education Justice

 For many educators, students, and youth organizers, any effort to transform the current education system can feel overwhelming, isolating, and fruitless.
 We can often end up fighting each other over minor differences in ideology instead of taking on the daunting task of radically reimagining education.
 Like many cities across the US, Detroit schools have faced decades of disinvestment, leading to the grassroots creation of a constellation of alternatives that bridge the gap between learning and community.

-In collaboration with the Allied Media Conference, we invite leaders in the fight for youth liberation across the country to convene in Detroit to envision a framework for education justice crafted through intergenerational collaboration.
-The two day gathering will include dialogue around love, joy, healing, and what it could look like to move towards school abolition in our pursuit of education justice.
-This transformative space will offer participants meaningful communities of practice from across the country as well as developing skills to enact liberatory education practices.
+In collaboration with the Allied Media Conference, we invite leaders in the fight for youth liberation across the country to convene in our digital space to envision a framework for education justice crafted through intergenerational collaboration.
+The three day gathering will include dialogue around love, joy, healing, and what it could look like to move towards school abolition in our pursuit of education justice.

 For more information contact Julia Cuneo at email@example.com